sc-ventures/cloudbreak-documentation/docs/aws-data.md

 ### Creating an IAM Role for S3 Access

 In order to configure access from your cluster to Amazon S3, you must have an existing IAM role which determines what actions can be performed on which S3 buckets.
-If you do not have an existing IAM role, use these steps to create one.
+If you already have an IAM role, skip to the next step.
+If you do not have an existing IAM role, use the following instructions to create one.

 **Steps**